andywilsonuk/StringTokenFormatter/README.md

 ### Conditions

-Simple boolean conditions can be used to exclude blocks of text. `ConditionStartToken` with default `if:` signifies the start of the block whilst `ConditionEndToken` with default `ifend:` signifies the end.
+Simple boolean conditions can be used to exclude blocks of text. `ConditionStartToken` with default `if>` signifies the start of the block whilst `ConditionEndToken` with default `ifend>` signifies the end.
 It is expected that after the condition prefix will be the name of the token whose boolean value dictates whether to include the block or not.

 Nested conditions are supported.

+Note: Condition tokens are case sensitive.

 ### TokenResolutionPolicy